Andy Ibáñez Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 24th in the league.
+- The Rangers have the third-ranked team ERA across all league pitching staffs (3.69).

-- The Rangers have the third-ranked team ERA among all league pitching staffs (3.65).
+- Rangers pitchers combine to surrender the fourth-fewest home runs in baseball (52 total, one per game).

-- The Rangers allow the second-fewest home runs in baseball (50 total, 0.9 per game).
+- Dunning makes the start for the Rangers, his fifth of the season.
+He is 4-0 with a 1.67 ERA and 26 strikeouts in 43 2/3 innings pitched.

-- Perez gets the start for the Rangers, his 11th of the season.
-He is 6-1 with a 3.83 ERA and 41 strikeouts in 56 1/3 innings pitched.
+- His most recent appearance was on Monday, May 22 against the Pittsburgh Pirates, when the righty tossed 5 2/3 innings, surrendering one earned run while allowing six hits.

-- The left-hander's last time out was on Wednesday against the Pittsburgh Pirates, when he tossed seven innings, surrendering two earned runs while allowing six hits.
+- The 28-year-old has put up a 1.67 ERA and 5.4 strikeouts per nine innings in 12 games this season, while allowing a batting average of .206 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.